Cabbage Recipes & The Ultimate Guide to Cabbage

-I know cabbage isn’t exactly going to show up on the cover of any magazine winning the award for the sexiest vegetable alive, but to me it is one of the stars of eating seasonally in the winter time.
+I know cabbage isn’t exactly going to show up on the cover of any magazine winning the award for the sexiest vegetable alive, but to me it is one of the stars of eating seasonally in the wintertime.
 Not only is about as great of a storing vegetable as you can get, but it is really diverse in it’s uses and it’s super good for you!
 Today, I am covering all of that plus pretty much everything you want to know about cabbage.
-From how to remove the core and slice it, to how it is grown, and for those of you who have a vegetable garden why your cabbage plant won’t form a head.
+From is raw cabbage good for you, to how to remove the core and slice it, to how it is grown, and for those of you who have a vegetable garden why your cabbage plant won’t form a head.
 Plus I have expert information and details about why it’s so good for you but makes you, ahem, gassy, from a Registered Dietitian!
-Read on for this moth’s Produce Spotlight: the Ultimate Guide to Cabbage!
+Read on for this month’s Produce Spotlight: the Ultimate Guide to Cabbage!

 SEASONALITY AND GROWING CABBAGE